Ferries from

 How long is the ferry from Sardinia to Sicily?

-Ferries from Sardinia to Sicily take approximately
+Ferries from Sardinia to Sicily take approximately 12 hours to complete this crossing.

 Can I take my car on the Sardinia to Sicily ferry?